 Restrictions on Gifts:

+CEC will honor and observe restrictions established by donors for their gifts.
 CEC will not accept gifts that (a) would result in CEC violating its charter, (b) would result in CEC losing its status as an IRC § 501(c)(3) not-for-profit organization, (c) are too difficult or too expensive to administer in relation to their value, (d) would result in any unacceptable consequences for CEC or (e) are for purposes outside CEC’s mission.
 Decisions on the restrictive nature of a gift, and its acceptance or refusal, shall be made by the Board Executive Committee, in consultation with the CEO/Executive Director.

 Gifts Generally Accepted Without Review: